pdhoward/client/README.md

 ## Client

-A small working prototype used to investigate design options and tradeoffs in a web application
+A small working prototype used to investigate design options, styling and tradeoffs in a web application

 This web app is intended to be used with a backend mongo server
 ## Getting Set Up